scottdh/11ty-sass-template/src/coaching/discover.md

   imageAlt: "A product team in front of a product map, with a clear understanding of their role and objectives"
   bgColor: "#FFF9E3"
 keySkills:
-  - "Continuous discovery and design"
+  - "Build a discovery & design process that works"
-  - "Building an accessible trove of user insights"
+  - "Turn learning into a competitive advantage"
-  - "Another thing"
+  - "Diffuse insights across the wider business"
 ---